LauraGwendolynBurch/Quiz_Your_Code/README.md

 ![ Image Project ](./images/code3.png)

 ## User Notes
  I would like to add more circus fun to the style of this quiz.
 I will revisit this and make it so you also can not inspect the window and see the answers to the code.
 When the final question shows I would like to find a way to make it go away and just present the score.
-I was also not yet able to make the clear highscore button.

 ## License
 N/A